-Select your container under "Profile" drop-down menu.
+Select your container under "Profile" drop-down menu on the bottom left side.
 This will be your final output file extension.
-Simply change the default *.mp4 option to *.wmv.

 In "Destination" option (under "Profile"), click on Browse and specify a local path to save the ripped files to.
 Make sure your hard drive has plenty of space, since the DVD movie will be a pretty big file.